-Tomasz Alemany’s career as a financial adviser abruptly ended when he was diagnosed with throat cancer at 32.
+Tomasz Alemany’s career as a financial advisor abruptly ended when he was diagnosed with throat cancer at 32.
 After several surgeries to improve his airways, Alemany was left with a compromised voice that made it nearly impossible to continue working with clients.

 Luckily, his family was able to stay afloat during his treatment thanks to his disability insurance policy.
 After recovering, he decided to pivot careers and start Top Whole Life, a life insurance comparison site.
 We spoke with Alemany about the importance of having multiple policies, the biggest insurance mistake he sees others make and what his battle with cancer taught him about his own money management style.